 Great question.
 Why should anyone give a damn about anything?
 In my opinion it boils down to this species existing here before us, since the late Miocene epoch specifically.
 Fast forward a few thousand years and their teeth became the object of fascination, associated with prosperity and wealth, a status symbol (especially in China).
 The death of a highly sentient, intelligent being far less important than a decorative item to flaunt in a decedent dwelling.
 It is important that we care because China have declared that all trading will stop by the end of 2017 – why are elephants still being poached then?
 Is this a last-ditch attempt to flog as much ivory as possible before the deadline?
 Or (and as ever the cynic my personal view), will we see the rise of black market ivory sales, side alleys and dingy basement graveyards filled top to bottom with the teeth of once magnificent creatures…

-If you’re interested, you should check out a documentary called ‘The Ivory Game’ produced in part by Leonardo DiCaprio.
+If you’re interested, you should check out a documentary called ‘The Ivory Game’ co – produced by Leonardo DiCaprio.
 It gives a very in depth and harrowing view to what is happening on the ground in Africa and convergently with undercover agents in China.
 Not just limited to supertuskers, this is a very real threat which effects all types of tusked elephants.